acorg/slurm-pipeline/README.md

 All scripts are always executed because `slurm-pipeline.py` cannot know what arguments to pass to intermediate step scripts to run them in isolaion.
-In a normal run with no simulated or skipped steps, steps emit task names that are passed through the pipeline to subsequent steps.
+In a normal run with no skipped steps, steps emit task names that are passed through the pipeline to subsequent steps.
 If the earlier steps are not run, `slurm-pipeline.py` cannot know what task arguments to pass to the scripts for those later steps.

-It is also conceptually easier to know that `slurm-pipeline.py` always runs all pipeline step scripts, whether or not they are simulating or being skipped (see <a href="#separation">Separation of concerns</a> below).
-Simulated steps may want to log the fact that they were run in simulated mode, etc.
+It is also conceptually easier to know that `slurm-pipeline.py` always runs all pipeline step scripts, whether or not they are being skipped (see <a href="#separation">Separation of concerns</a> below).
+Skipped steps may also want to log the fact that the pipeline ran and they were skipped, etc.

-### Simulating versus skipping

-Scripts that are simulating will normally want to emit task names, as usual, but without doing any work *because the work has already been done in a previous run*.
-In that case they can emit the task name with no job id, so the later steps in the pipeline will not need to wait.
-In simulation (as opposed to skipping), the script has already done its work (its output file(s) are already in place) and simply does nothing.

-Skipping refers to when a step is really no longer in the pipeline.
-A step that skips will normally just want to pass along its input to its output unchanged.
-I.e., the step must act as though it were not in the pipeline.
-The step still needs to be run so that it can make sure that subsequent steps do not fail.
-It can be more convenient to add `"skip": true` to a specification file to completely get rid of a step rather than changing the subsequent step to take its input from the location the stepped script would use.
-Using `--skip step-name` on the command line also provides an easy way to skip a step.

-In summary, a simulated step doesn't do anything because its work was already done on a previous run, but a skipped step pretends it's not in the pipeline at all (typically by just copying or moving its input to its output unchanged).
-The skipped step *never* does any real work, whereas the simulated step has *already* done its work.

 <a id="directives"></a>
 ## Specification file directives